 About the Author

-Judy Bezler is an Account Service Representative for Colonial Life.
-A veteran of more than 25 years in the insurance and benefits industry, she is responsible for marketing Colonial Life’s products and services throughout the Carolinas.
+Judy Bezler is an Independent Representative for Colonial Life and is responsible for marketing Colonial Life’s products and services throughout the Carolinas.

 Colonial Life & Accident Insurance Company is a market leader in providing financial protection benefits through the workplace, including disability, life, accident, dental, cancer, critical illness and hospital confinement indemnity insurance.
 The company’s benefit services and education, innovative enrollment technology and personal service support more than 80,000 businesses and organizations, representing more than 3 million of America’s workers and their families.

 For more information call Judy Bezler at 704-559-9323, visit www.coloniallife.com or connect with the company at www.facebook.com/coloniallifebenefits, www.twitter.com/coloniallife and www.linkedin.com/company/colonial-life.